zianke/multi-tenancy-bpm/demo/README.md

 Log in webpage.<br>
 Firstly, user should select his role: customer or staff.
 As a customer, the user can log in by his username and password.
 As a staff, his company and group are also required while logging in.

+For demo, we use `admin` as customer to submit orders and track all submitted orders.
+Staffs for testing include `tubatu_customer-service_1`, `tubatu_customer-service_2`, `tubatu_engineer_1`, `tubatu_engineer_2`, `skshu_customer-service_1`, `skshu_customer-service_2`, `skshu_engineer_1`, `skshu_engineer_2`.
+Passwords are identical to the usernames.

 ### `/customer`
 A webpage for customer.
-Two options could be selected in the navigation bar.<br>
+Two options could be selected in the navigation bar.

-**Submit An Order**: Begin a new request and submit the order to assigned service provider.<br>
+- **Submit An Order**: Begin a new request and submit the order to assigned service provider.

-**My Orders**: Obtain all orders the customer has submitted and their details.
+- **My Orders**: Obtain all orders the customer has submitted and their details.

 ### `/staff`
 A webpage for staff.
-Two options could be selected in the navigation bar.<br>
+Two options could be selected in the navigation bar.

-**Pending Orders**: Show all orders could be accepted by the certain user.
-User can accept the task in table.<br>
+- **Pending Orders**: Show all orders could be accepted by the certain user.
+User can accept the task in table.

-**Processing Orders**: Show all orders still in processing.
-Customer service could modify add comments to the order.
+- **Processing Orders**: Show all orders still in processing.
+Customer service could add comments to the order.

-### `/admin`
-A webpage for admin.
-Two options could be selected in the navigation bar.<br>
-**Create Tenant**: Add a new tenant (company) on the platform.<br>
-**Create User**: Add a new user, either customer or staff.